diegobonilla98/GazeEstimation/README.md

 ## Results
 I used some haar cascade detectors for face and eyes detections (not seeking state-of-the-art results here).
+I will use a moving-average to smooth the movement and prevent the sudden jumps, but not today.
+Today we celebrate.
 ![](./ezgif.com-gif-maker.gif)